 Northumbria Healthcare named among country’s top employers

-Northumbria Healthcare NHS Foundation Trust has been named among Britain’s best employers for lesbian, gay and bisexual staff.
+Northumbria Healthcare NHS Foundation Trust has once again been named among Britain’s best employers for lesbian, gay and bisexual staff.

-The trust was placed in Stonewall’s 2015 Workplace Equality Index which lists the top 100 employers in the country.
+The trust was placed in Stonewall’s 2017 Workplace Equality Index which lists the top 100 employers in the country.
+The trust first entered the top 100 in 2014.

 The index takes into account organisations’ policy and practice, staff training, engagement and communication, data collection, improving health of lesbian, gay and bisexual people and workplace equality.